intervenehq/protocol/README.md

 # protocol
 A type-safe and context-safe specification for APIs.

+(OpenAPI is not enough)

 Star for Karma.
-Watch for the action.